jruby/activerecord-jdbc-adapter/README.md

 To use AR-JDBC with JRuby on Rails:

-1. Choose the adapter you wish to gem install.
-The following pre-packaged adapters are available:
+1. Choose the adapter (base is usually fine), the following are pre-packaged :

-  - Base JDBC (`activerecord-jdbc-adapter`) - supports all available databases via JDBC, but requires you to download and manually setup a JDBC driver for the database you're using
+  - Base JDBC (`activerecord-jdbc-adapter`) - supports all available databases via JDBC (Java's unified DB interface), but requires you to setup a JDBC driver (which with most open-source drivers means adding another gem to your *Gemfile* e.g. `gem 'jdbc-mysql'` just like on MRI), for drivers not packed as gems just add the required jars to the class-path
   - MySQL (`activerecord-jdbcmysql-adapter`)
   - PostgreSQL (`activerecord-jdbcpostgresql-adapter`)
   - SQLite3 (`activerecord-jdbcsqlite3-adapter`)
   - Derby (`activerecord-jdbcderby-adapter`)
   - HSQLDB (`activerecord-jdbchsqldb-adapter`)
   - H2 (`activerecord-jdbch2-adapter`)
-  - MSSQL (`activerecord-jdbcmssql-adapter`) - uses the OSS jTDS driver by default which might have issues with the latest SQLServer (but should work using the Microsoft JDBC Driver for SQL Server - we recommend using 4.0)
+  - MSSQL (`activerecord-jdbcmssql-adapter`) - uses the OSS jTDS driver which might have issues with the latest SQLServer (but should work using the Microsoft JDBC Driver for SQL Server - we recommend using version 4.0) **NOTE:** [jTDS](http://jtds.sourceforge.net/) seems no longer maintained, if you're run into issues consider using the official (proprietary) driver.

 2a.
-If you're generating a new Rails application, use the following command:
+If you're generating a new Rails application, run the usual :

     jruby -S rails new sweetapp